trevp3/react_to-do/02-DB_PostGres/01-db-creation.md

 in your database.

 ## Part 4
-Seed your database with some dummy tasks for testing.
+Create a `/db/seed.sql` that will seed your database with some dummy tasks for testing.
+_Note_: Don't forget about dropping the table if it exists

 ## Part 5
 Test and validate that your DB is working as expected.